keatonmyers01/Codenames/README.md

 # Codenames

-Be sure to run "pip3 install requests" before running the program.
+Be sure to run "pip3 install requests" before executing the program.